ucpdh23/Servant/README.md

 **IA Capabilities**

 *MCP implementation*.
-Servant implements the MCP protocol providing MCP tools.
-This toolkit provide interactivitity of Servant in any agentic solution.
+Servant supports the MCP protocol implementing several MCP tools.
+This toolkit provide integration of Servant in any agentic solution.
+With these tools one external LLM Agent can interact with the shopping list, query the calendar to review future tasks, and review the temperature.
+In future versions new tool will be created in order to provide new possibilities.

 LLMs offer a novel way to interact with your data.
 In addition to generating content from a given input, LLMs can be utilized to transform heterogeneous and irregular content into a structured and more analyzable output.
 Then, this transformed content can be used to build a knowledge data model for future activities.